MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/publish-maven-artifacts.md

 1. Select **Username and Password** as the **Authentication method**, and then enter your **Repository URL** and your **Repository Id**.

-1. Enter your **Username** and use the personal access token you created earlier as your **Password**.
-Provide a name for your service connection, and then check the **Grant access permission to all pipelines** checkbox.
+1. Enter your **Username** (a placeholder, as Azure Pipelines will use your `pom.xml` configuration file and the personal access token you created earlier to authenticate).
+For **Password**, paste your personal access token.
+Provide a **Name** for your service connection, and check the **Grant access permission to all pipelines** checkbox.

 1. Select **Save** when you're done.